Kit’s Secret Guitar, Gear, and Music Page

 VISIT MY SWORDS, KNIVES and FANTASY ART WEBSITE www.kitrae.net

-FLANGER AND CHORUS - The David Gilmour "Wet" Tone
+FLANGER AND CHORUS - The David Gilmour Modulated Wet Tone

-Modulation from The Wall Era - David gilmour's first flanger was the Electo-Harmonix green Electric Mistress from around the time of the Animals tour in 1977.
-It was also used on David's first solo album called David Gilmour, The Wall album, The Final Cut, and possibly on A Momentary Lapse of Reason.
-When the Mistress was used in conjuction with the Ram's Head Big Muff and delay it created a very smooth, liquidy, wet distortion tone unlike any other.
-David later switched to a Boss CE-2 chorus for an even smoother modulation to go along with his Big Muff tone.
-A prime example of this modulated tone is the first solo in Comfortably Numb from The Wall album, which was created with a Ram's Head Big Muff, possibly with a light overdrive boost from a Pete Cornish ST-2 treble/bass booster or a Colorsound Power Boost.
-The light modulation you hear on that solo may be a mix of a Yamaha rotating speaker cabinet, as has been stated in several interviews and articles, and the unmodulated signal going to another amp.
+A prime example of this style of modulated tone is the first solo in Comfortably Numb from The Wall album, which was created with a Ram's Head Big Muff, possibly with a light overdrive boost from a Pete Cornish ST-2 treble/bass booster or a Colorsound Power Boost.
+The light modulation you hear on that solo is likely a mix of the Big Muff signal going to two separate amps - an Alembic F-2B preamp powering a Yamaha RA-200 rotating speaker cabinet for the modulation, and a Hiwatt DR103 head with WEM cabinet for the unmodulated dry tone.
+This has been stated in several interviews and articles, and David used a similar setup for Pink Floyd's previous album, Animals.
 It may also be a mix of an Electric Mistress going to one amp and the unmodulated signal going to another amp.
+These two signals were mixed together to create the deesired level of modulation in the final tone.
 Give it a listen.

 COMFORTABLY NUMB FIRST SOLO - from The Wall studio album

-The Wall film soundtrack version of CN was made from the same tracks recorded for the studio album, just remixed.
+The Wall film soundtrack version of Comfortably Numb was made from the same tracks recorded for the studio album, just remixed.
 Below is the dry channel of the first CN solo that I ripped from the 5.1 mix.
 It is interesting how this sounds relatively clean with very little modulation at all.
-The other tracks with the solo all have the delay and reverb added.
-This dry track may have been one recorded from a dry amp, and the other tracks may be recorded from the Yamaha rotating speaker cabinet.
-It is common to record a dry version of a solo so delay, reverb, and effects can be adde later in the mixing stage.
+The other 5.1 tracks with the solo all have delay and reverb added.
+This dry track may have been one recorded from the dry Hiwatt amp, and the other tracks may be recorded from the Yamaha rotating speaker cabinet.
+It is common to record a dry version of a solo so delay, reverb, and other effects and EQ can be added later in the mixing stage.

 COMFORTABLY NUMB FIRST SOLO - DRY - dry solo extracted from the 5.1 surround sound mix from The Wall film soundtrack.

-The Mistress is a very dominating effect, so this is definitely not the Mistress 100% in the final mix, but it does not sound like a rotating speaker 100% in the mix either.
+The Electric Mistress is a very dominating effect, so this is definitely not the Mistress 100% in the final mix, but it does not sound like a rotating speaker 100% in the mix either.
 Likely it is the Yamaha/Hiwatt mixed, or possibly a Yamaha/Fender amp mix.
 David used the Electic Mistress and a rotating speaker cabinet when he played this solo live for The Wall stage shows, creating a much heavier modulation than the studio mix.
-The rotating speaker doppler effect of the Yamaha and the Mistress create very different sounding modulations, but can sound similar when mixed down.
-I prefer the lighter modulation of the studio version.
+The rotating speaker doppler effect of the Yamaha creates a very different sounding modulation than the Mistress, but both can sound similar when dialed back in the mix.
+I prefer the lighter modulation of the studio version, so I often use the Mistress through a mixer pedal to dial the effect back 50-75%.

-Here are clips of the first Comfortably Numb solo from The Wall recording up to Live in Gdansk for reference.
-David went from using Electic Mistress modulation to Boss chorus modulation, then to no modulation at all for the more recent shows.
+Here are several clips of the first Comfortably Numb solo from The Wall recording up to Live in Gdansk recording for reference.
+David's modulation went through many changes throughout the years - from using Leslie type speaker cabs, to Electic Mistress modulation, then Boss chorus modulation, then to no modulation at all for the On an Island album and tour.

 COMFORTABLY NUMB FIRST SOLO CLIPS - From 1979 to 2006